coffee2code/configure-smtp/readme.txt

 Tested up to: 4.6
 Stable tag: 3.1

-Configure SMTP mailing in WordPress, including support for sending email via SSL/TLS (such as GMail).
+Configure SMTP mailing in WordPress, including support for sending email via SSL/TLS (such as Gmail).

 == Description ==

-Configure SMTP mailing in WordPress, including support for sending email via SSL/TLS (such as GMail).
+Configure SMTP mailing in WordPress, including support for sending email via SSL/TLS (such as Gmail).

 This plugin is the official successor to the original SMTP plugin for WordPress (wpPHPMailer).